ClaraJacintho/clarajacintho.github.io/README.md

-# clarajacintho.github.io
+# ClaraJacintho.dev
-Very simple personal website with only HTML and CSS!
+Very simple personal website with a custom domain made only with HTML and CSS!